imteekay/programming-language-research/README.md

 # Programming Language Research

-Research on programming language, compilers, functional programming, devtools.
+Research on programming languages, compilers, functional programming, devtools.

 ## Research

+All [notes](./research) from my research on programming languages and compilers.

 ### Courses & Notes